cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 <br/>

-In the `stacks/ue2-dev.yaml` stack config file, add the following config for the derived VPC components in the `ue2-dev` stack:
+In the `stacks/ue2-dev.yaml` stack config file, add the following config for the `vpc` components in the `ue2-dev` stack:

 ```yaml title="stacks/ue2-dev.yaml"
 # Import the base component configuration from the `catalog`.